ipaintcode/teamdetroit/README.md

 2. Fix the nasty css files like the function dynamic duo.
 3. Make responsive, this was a personal request but would like to get it working RWD!
 4. Remove all the jQuery animate's in return for CSS3 transitions and keyframes.
-5. Added in Grunt, for concat, min, ugly, sass, livereload and a few other easy to manage Grunt hotness.
+5. Add in Grunt, for concat, min, ugly, sass, livereload and a few other easy to manage Grunt hotness.
 6. Streamline templates with hbs, no crazy mv* stuff just modernizing and optimizing.
 7. Remove most of the jQuery plugins as they're not needed anymore after a rebuild.
 8. Add a proper fix for streaming audio.